Legacy of Past Mining Practices

 • Sometimes popular recreation spots

-• Wooden support structures or pillars in old deep mines decay & collapse
+• Wooden support structures or pillars in underground mines decay and collapse

-• Changes in mine pool levels can be the cause
+• Changes in mine pool levels can be another cause

-• Water supplies & other utilities may be affected or damaged
+• Water supplies and other utilities may be affected or damaged

 • May be camouflaged by overgrown brush or covered in ice